-You will not be allowed in to the UK if you visa application has been unsuccessful.
+You will not be allowed in to the UK if your visa application has been unsuccessful.
 Please do not travel as you will be refused entry.

-Please ensure you have included your full name, course, applicant number and contact details (email is preferable) so that we can respond to you as soon as possible.
+Contact us as soon as possible so that you can get the best advice on your next steps.
+Please ensure you have included your full name, ID number, a copy of the refusal and contact details (email is preferable) so that we can respond to you as soon as possible.

 The Home Office now allows Entry Clearance Officers (ECOs) to request an interview with students in order to ascertain that the student’s intentions to study in the UK are genuine.